 - District Donuts: this donut + coffee shop is delicious!
 They have really unique donut flavors that change daily (Pad Thai, Ginger Mint Julep and Cereal + Milk to name a few flavors we saw) and is located on Magazine St in the lower Garden District.
 Bonus tip: they also serve sliders so you can go for lunch too!

 - Willa Jean: traditional southern fare from local favorite, Chef John Besh, serving everything from coffee and baked goods to fried chicken and avocado toast.
-A great addition to a newly popular neighborhood in the Central Business District.
+A great addition to a popular neighborhood in the Central Business District.
 Bonus tip: try the cornbread, you won’t be disappointed!

 - Cafe Du Monde: in the heart of the French Quarter, Cafe Du Monde is known for its café au lait and its French-style beignets.
 If it’s your first time visiting the city, this is a must!
-Bonus tip: it’s cash only, so make sure to have some, and try to go on a week day or a weird hour to avoid the lines (it’s open 24 hours)!
+Bonus tip: it’s cash only, so make sure to have some, and try to go on a week day or a off-peak hour to avoid the lines (it’s open 24 hours)!

 - Cochon Butcher: a butcher shop, sandwich counter and full bar in the Warehouse District, this place is perfect for a delicious, weekend lunch.
 Bonus Tip: Have a picnic!
 Their cured meats and sides are perfect for all occasions!